Bromate: Human health issues

-Bromate in drinking water is undesirable because it is a suspected human carcinogen.
+Bromate in drinking water is toxic because it is a suspected human carcinogen.
 Its presence in Coca-Cola's Dasani bottled water forced a recall of that product in the UK.

 Bromate formation during ozonation

 Although few by-products are formed by ozonation, ozone reacts with bromide ions in water to produce bromate.
 Bromide can be found in sufficient concentrations in fresh water to produce (after ozonation) more than 10 ppb of bromate—the maximum contaminant level established by the USEPA.
 Proposals to reduce bromate formation include: lowering the water pH below 6.0, limiting the doses of ozone, using an alternate water source with a lower bromide concentration, pretreatment with ammonia, and addition of small concentrations of chloramines prior to ozonation.

 Reservoir pollution

 On December 14, 2007, the Los Angeles Department of Water and Power (LADWP) announced that it would drain Silver Lake Reservoir and Elysian Reservoir due to bromate contamination.
 At the Silver Lake and Elysian reservoirs a combination of bromide from well water, chlorine, and sunlight had formed bromate.
 The decontamination took 4 months, discharging over 600 e6USgal of contaminated water.

 On June 9, 2008 the LADWP began covering the surface of the 10 acre, 58 e6USgal open Ivanhoe Reservoir with black, plastic shade balls to block the sunlight which causes the naturally present bromide to react with the chlorine used in treatment.
 3 million of the 40 cent balls are required to cover the Ivanhoe and Elysian reservoirs.